 6.68.
 The operating organization should establish a procedure to ensure that all permanent and temporary modifications are properly identified, specified, screened, designed, evaluated, authorized, implemented and recorded.
-This procedure should ensure that the plant's design basis is maintained, limits and conditions are observed, design requirements and, applicable codes and standards are met.
-A record of the review shall be made available to the regulatory body.
-The operating organization maintains responsibility for safety implications of the modification and for obtaining the appropriate review and approval by the regulatory body if required.

-- 6.69.
-Requests for modification should be evaluated on the basis of their impact on plant safety and reliability, plant operation and performance, personnel safety and the fulfilment of regulatory requirements.
-Considerations should include the need for training upgrades and associated hardware. - 6.70.
+6.69.
+Deleted

+6.70.
 Before commissioning of the modification affected plant personnel should be trained appropriately and all relevant design and operational documents and computer software shall be revised and updated.
-Detailed guidance on the establishment and implementation of the plant modification programme can be found in Ref.[3]. - 6.74.A The operating organization shall establish and manage a system for plant configuration control to ensure consistency between design requirements, physical configuration and plant documentation.
-Refs.[1],[3] and [8B]. - 6.74.B The operating organization should internally set up a formal process to maintain the design integrity as soon as it takes control of the plant.
+Detailed guidance on the establishment and implementation of the plant modification programme can be found in Ref.[3].

+6.70.A The operating organization shall establish and manage a system for plant configuration control to ensure consistency between design requirements, physical configuration and plant documentation.
+Refs.[1],[3] and [8B].

+6.70.B The operating organization should internally set up a formal process to maintain the design integrity as soon as it takes control of the plant.
 There should be a formally designated entity (Design Authority) within the operating organization that takes responsibility for this process.
 This entity should formally approve all design changes.
 To do this, it should have sufficient knowledge of the design and of the overall basis for safety.
 The design authority should have the necessary interfaces with the responsible designers.
 In addition, it should have access through a formal process to all the underlying design basis to ensure that the original intent of the design is maintained.
 Ref.
-Safety of Nuclear Power Plants: Design Safety Standards Series No. SSR-2/1 (Rev. 1) [1A]. - 6.74.C IT support of configuration management should be planned from the very beginning of the preparation and construction of a new nuclear power plant.
+Safety of Nuclear Power Plants: Design Safety Standards Series No. SSR-2/1 (Rev. 1) [1A].

+6.70.C IT support of configuration management should be planned from the very beginning of the preparation and construction of a new nuclear power plant.
 It is important for the operating organization to have a data structure that will support nuclear power plant construction, commissioning, operation and decommissioning.
 Data, obtained during nuclear power plant construction and commissioning, will need to be readily accessible for use during operation as well.